US mortgage rates fall to 10-month low; 30-year 4.41 pct.

 WASHINGTON — U.S. long-term mortgage rates fell this week to a 10-month low, spurring on potential homebuyers for the upcoming season.

-Mortgage buyer Freddie Mac says the average rate on the benchmark 30-year, fixed-rate mortgage eased to 4.41 percent from 4.46 percent last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the benchmark 30-year, fixed-rate mortgage eased to 4.41 percent from 4.46 percent last week.
 Despite the declines in recent weeks, home borrowing rates are above last year’s levels.
 The key 30-year rate averaged 4.32 percent a year ago.

 The average rate this week for 15-year, fixed-rate loans declined to 3.84 percent from 3.89 percent.